rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 * Vagrant 2.0+
 * VirtualBox 5.0+
 * Kubernetes 1.9+ (support the latest version 1.11.1)
-* Across GFW to download the kubernetes files (For China users)
+* Across GFW to download the kubernetes files (For China users only)
 * MacOS/Linux (**Windows is not supported**)

 ### Support Addons